antokhio/strapi-plugin-categorizer/README.md

 4. Switch to content manager view, add your categories to collection:

 - if no parent assigned, - parent is `null`, this is a root
-- if category has parent, this is a leaf - a subcategory
+- if category has parent, this is a branch - a subcategory

 5. After you created your `Categories` structure, you have to add two fields to your target collection: